ni/nimble/packages/nimble-components/src/rich-text-viewer/specs/README.md

-# Nimble Rich Text Editor and Nimble Rich Text Viewer
+# Nimble Rich Text Viewer

 The spec of this component is added as part of the [`/rich-text-editor/specs/README.md`](../../rich-text-editor/specs/README.md)